 What is a Cobb Salad?

-It is a salad made with chicken, bacon, eggs, cheese, and a lot more ingredients served on a bed of greens.
-It is said to have been named after the owner of the Hollywood Brown Derby restaurant who popularized this dish.
+It is a healthy salad made with chicken, bacon, eggs, cheese, and a lot more ingredients served on a bed of greens.
+This dish is said to have been named after the owner of the Hollywood Brown Derby restaurant who popularized this recipe.

 Whether it was Robert Howard Cobb himself who combined leftovers and came up with this dish or it was simply named after him by another chef, the history of this dish is unverified.

-What is the difference between Cobb Salad and Chef Salad?
+What is the difference between Cobb and Chef Salad?

 Both dishes sport some meat and hard-boiled eggs over a bed of lettuce.
 But the key difference is that the Cobb Salad has avocado and tomatoes which lend it a flair of Southwestern flavors.